rwblokzijl/Msc-thesis-EuroToken/thesis.md

 We will build our design on a generic Peer-to-Peer networking technology that provides the mechanisms required for our use case.
-We specifically require the ability to discover the network location of users given their public key that is used to identify their wallet.
-This allows us to almost abstract away from locating users using IP addresses and ports, leaving this to specific implementations.
-As a result we only have to worry about maintaining a users public key to identify and communicate with them across time.
-Our Peer-to-Peer network should not only abstract away from IP addresses, bus also from the IP network completely.
+We specifically require the ability to discover the network location of users, given their public key that is used to identify their wallet.
+This allows us to abstract away from locating users' using IP addresses and ports, leaving this to specific implementations.
+As a result we only have to worry about maintaining a users' public key to identify and communicate with them across time.
+Our Peer-to-Peer network should not only abstract away from IP addresses, but also from the IP network completely.
 For example, it must provide communication over Bluetooth or NFC without the need for any internet connection.
 This is necessary for demonstrating the offline capabilities of the EuroToken system.

 ## Block-DAG accounting

-For our distributed accounting system we choose to use on a block-DAG structure.
+For our distributed accounting system we choose to use a block-DAG structure.
 As illustrated in figure \ref{block_DAG} every user has a personal blockchain structured as a chronological, one-dimensional string of "blocks".
 Every block will include a cryptographically secure hash identifying what block preceded it.
 Because of the collision resistance of the hash, any block will uniquely identify all blocks that come before it.
-Given the knowledge that the latest block in this history is valid and unique, this allows for the entire history of a user to trusted.
+Given the knowledge that the latest block in this history is valid and unique, this allows for the entire history of a user to be trusted.
 Every block will also contain a single transaction that declares the transfer of funds from one user to another.
 Additionally, the block includes a reference to a corresponding block in the chain of the transaction counterparty.
 This effectively creates a system of double accounting, where